michael-horansky/multipendulum/simulation/MANUAL.md

 ## Setting up the configuration

 First, you create any amount of analyzers as instances of the _analyzer_ class.
-The constructor takes 3 parameters:
+The constructor takes 3 arguments:
 1. my_dt (float): the step used in numerical integration, of dimension [s]
 2. my_omega_F (float): the *default value* of the driving force angular frequency.
 3. my_external_force_amplitude (float): the *default value* of the driving force amplitude.